derekburgess/jaws/README.md

 # JAWS
 ![hehe](/assets/cover.jpg)

 Update, 2025: Refactored the experience to become more agentic.
-Along with the commands, you can now chat directly with the platform and the agent will examine data, use tools, and provide analysis.
+Along with the CLI commands, the `advisor` notebook demonstrates an agent capable of collecting data, using tools, and providing analysis.

 JAWS is a Python based shell pipeline for analyzing the shape and activity of networks for the purpose of identifying outliers.
 It also works as a Graph RAG, utilizing OpenAI or local Transformers.
 It gathers and stores packets/osint in a graph database (Neo4j).
 It provides a set of commands to transform and process packets into plots and reports using: K-means, DBSCAN, OpenAI, StarCoder2, and Llama3.
 It is intended to run locally using "open" models, but is set to run using OpenAI by default for demos and easy of use.